 September 29, 2015: A performance by “Marsh Enthusiasts” (together with the restorers of Belarus Pavilion)

-October 1, 2015: A rock concert on occasion of the closing day of the biennale, where a street cover band is invited to perform in the Central Pavilion while u/n multitude switches places with their usual location at the entrance of ENEA.
+October 1, 2015: A rock concert on occasion of the closing day of the biennale, where a street cover band was invited to perform in the Central Pavilion while u/n multitude switched places with their usual location at the entrance of ENEA.